acidanthera/WhateverGreen/Manual/FAQ.en.md

 In general it should be enough to rely on WhateverGreen automatic HDAU correction.
 It renames the device to HDAU, and injects missing layout-id and hda-gfx (starting with onboard-2) properties.
 This will not work well with two or more cards of different vendors (e.g. NVIDIA and ATI/AMD), please manually inject the properties in such a case.
 You may also use `-radnoaudio` boot argument or `no-audio-autofix` GPU controller property to explicitly disable any audio-related property changes.
 For identifiers not present in AppleHDAController and AppleHDA you have to add necessary kext patches, see AppleALC [example for 290X](https://github.com/vit9696/AppleALC/commit/cfb8bef310f31fd330aeb4e10623487a6bceb84d#diff-6246954ac288d4f6dd7eb780c006419d).

+- _My framebuffer amount exceeds connector amount in IOReg (starting with 10.13.2)?_
+This is a bug Apple added by fixing another bug of incorrect connector detection from VBIOS.
+In certain kexts (e.g. AMD9500Controller) they hardcoded 6 connectors as a total connector amount regardless of the number read from VBIOS.
+The consequences are black screen after wake and/or failure to sleep.
+To fix this issue you should specify `CFG,CFG_FB_LIMIT` with a correct number, via SSDT for example.

 - _May I access the source code?_
 Model detection code is [open](https://github.com/vit9696/WhateverGreen/blob/master/WhateverGreen/kern_model.cpp) as well as [Lilu](https://github.com/vit9696/Lilu).
 If you want to contribute a feature you have an implementation for please contact me.
 For example, getting better handling of AMD Switchable Graphics or providing more complete research on connector detection would be nice.